 Hailed as ‘the land of opportunity’, spend your summer living in the innovative and cultural metropolis of New York.
 Comprising five boroughs and a multitude of eclectic and entirely different neighborhoods, see the culture and learn about the fascinating history of this city.
-Iconic skyscrapers, sprawling Central Park and the world's major commercial, financial and cultural centers sit amongst iconic architecture where the Hudson meets the Atlantic Ocean.
+Iconic skyscrapers, and the world's major commercial, financial and cultural centers sit amongst iconic architecture where the Hudson meets the Atlantic Ocean.
 There are no end of places to explore as you experience the people, beauty and unique environment of this city.

 At Summer Springboard we believe learning should be inspiring and interactive.
 We have worked hard to design courses, field trips and guest lectures that reflect the resources of the New York area.
 Whenever possible, classes are held outdoors, on-site or in a lab-type setting to allow students as many ’hands on’ opportunities as possible.
 Field trips and guest speakers take the learning experience beyond the classroom and leverage all that New York has to offer.